wp-plugins/woocommerce-custom-coupon-message/tags/0.1/readme.txt

 == Description ==

-This plugin adds a meta box to the coupon edit screen where you can enter your custom message which will be displayed when the coupon is applied.

-It's possible to hide the default message from Woocommerce so that only your custom coupon message is displayed.
+It's also possible to hide the default message from Woocommerce so that only your custom coupon message is displayed.
 (the plugin uses inline CSS to hide the default Woocommerce message).

 Take a look at the screenshots for the coupon edit screen with the plugin enabled and some examples.